tweedegolf/embedded-workshop/lectures/mdbook/src/4_interrupts/draft.md

  - interrupt priority can be dynamically altered
  - Interrupt with higher priority pauses other interrupts

-# What to take into account
-- multiple threads like os, but higher prio pre-empts lower prio
-  - avoid non-reentrant function calls
-- make ISR as short as possible to avoid missed interrupts
-  - use flags to be handled by program (atomics)
-  - avoid locks
-- don't forget to unpend interrupt

 # configuring interrupts using cortex-m-rt
 - basic steps